canjs/canjs/component/template.md

 There are three things to understand about a [can.Component]'s template:

  - It is inserted into the component's tag.
- - It is rendered with access to the component instance's scope.
+ - It is rendered with access to the component instance's viewModel.
  - `<content>` tags within the template act as insertion points for the source elements.

 The following example demonstrates all three features: